Merry Christmas to You

 Merry Christmas to You is the thirteenth studio album and first Christmas album by American country music singer Reba McEntire, with most of the tunes being McEntire's renditions of very familiar traditional Christmas fare.
 It was released on November 27, 1987, by MCA Nashville.
-It is her last albums to bear her surname on the front cover.
+It was her last album to bear her surname on the front cover until she released Sing It Now: Songs of Faith & Hope in 2017.
 Songs from the album would not chart until ten and twelve years after its release.